Life isn’t the same as it was two years ago.. So why are you still treating the B2B landscape like it’s 2012?

 Yes, inbound marketing strategies attract prospects, but they should only be used as a component of a comprehensive demand generation approach.
 So it’s not about demand generation vs. inbound marketing; the real trick is to learn to use them both.

-Note: Get in touch with Leadfeeder to find out how you can track high-intent site visitors.
+Note: Sign up for Leadfeeder to find out how you can track high-intent site visits.

 Now that you're here